 The great Richard Matheson (Twilight Zone, I Am Legend) scripted this British horror outing based on his own novel, and it’s a terrifying doozy.
 Basically, it’s a straight-up haunted house flick bolstered by solid acting (most notably Roddy McDowell), great sets and costumes, and a jangly, unnerving score.
 Worth noting, though, is that there’s actually very little gore.
 Instead, director John Hough (Escape to Witch Mountain) amps up the dread, which surely secured the film its PG rating.
 Still, you’d expect an R for any film with a dialogue exchange such as this: Ann (Gayle Hunnicutt): “What did he do to make this house so evil, Mr. Fischer?”
 Benjamin (McDowell): “Drug addiction, alcoholism, sadism, bestiality, mutilation, murder, vampirism, necrophilia, cannibalism, not to mention a gamut of sexual goodies.
 Shall I go on?”
 Ann: “How did it end?”
 Benjamin: “If it had ended… we would not be here.”

-Legend of Hell House is streaming on Shudder.
+Legend of Hell House is available for rent for $3.99 on YouTube.

 Runners-up: The superlative 1978 version of Invasion of the Body Snatchers and the ultimately lackluster 1983 adaptation of Ray Bradbury’s Something Wicked This Way Comes are both additional prime examples of relying on tension vs. gore to secure a PG rating versus the dreaded R.